na-na-hi/renget/archive/utpgo.md

 "*Where?*" she asked, too quietly.
 "*Pardon?*"
 "*Where am I?*" she repeated.
 "*The Leaky Cauldron, in London!
-Lucky for you our destination is just behind that wall!*" he pointed downstairs, slightly out of breath.
+Lucky for you our destination is right behind that wall!*" he pointed downstairs, slightly out of breath.
 "*Are you alright, sir?*" she asked.
 "*Hm?
 Oh...
 Just...
 Age is catching up, you see.
 Terrible thing.
 Heh.*" he swallowed and pulled out his wand before tapping the wall with it.
 Starting slowly but increasing in speed, the brick wall shifted and opened to a bustling shopping street with crooked buildings typical of Great Britain's Wizardkind.